DCPIXEL

 Historically, when users needed to compress a PDF, they turned to massive cloud-based services.
 The workflow was always the same: upload your highly sensitive document (containing financial records, personal identification, or proprietary business data) to a remote server, wait for their backend to process it, and then download the result.
 This architecture is fundamentally flawed from a privacy standpoint.

 At DCPIXEL, we have rewritten the rules using WebAssembly (Wasm).
 WebAssembly allows us to compile complex, high-performance C++ compression libraries (like Ghostscript or specialized PDF manipulation engines) to run securely inside the sandbox of your own web browser.
-When you drop a PDF into our Compress PDF tool, the file never actually leaves your computer.
+When you process a PDF with one of our browser-based PDF tools, the file never actually leaves your computer.
 Your CPU and RAM do all the heavy lifting instantly.
 There is zero upload time, zero download time, and absolutely zero risk of your file being intercepted, stored, or leaked by a third-party server.

 5. Save: The optimized file is handed right back to you.
 The original file remains untouched on your hard drive.